 The Sanners produced a family of a dozen known children, born over a 23-year time-span between 1849 and 1876 – John "Franklin" Sanner, Matilda Catherine "Kate" Raymond, Eleanor C. "Ellen" McCann, Charles F. Sanner, Sarah Sanner, William J. Sanner, Marcellus Andrew Sanner, Ulysses "Grant" Sanner, Elliott Sanner, Alexander Sanner, Jacob Sanner and Isaiah Sanner.

 During the Civil War, at the age of 41, Alexander agreed to be a substitute for George Kern.
 He joined the Union Army, enlisting on July 16, 1863, with the rank of private.
-He was assigned to the 62nd Pennsylvania Infantry, Company A. In October of that year, he was sick and absent from the regiment, being treated in Harewood Hospital in near Washington, DC.
+He was assigned to the 62nd Pennsylvania Infantry, Company A. In October of that year, he was sick and absent from the regiment, receiving treatment in Harewood Hospital in near Washington, DC.
 He remained hospitalized until at least December.

 On May 12, 1864, Alexander took part in the Battle of Spotsylvania, VA, otherwise known as The Wilderness.
 It was a matchup between forces under Union General Ulysses S. Grant and Confederate General Robert E. Lee.
 While no one side secured a clear victory, it was a slaughter of magnitude, with a combined nearly 29,000 combined casualties